Route 3 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 Reduction of the number of QUALIFIED candidates

-You may use Part V of the ESPD (Scotland) to reduce the number of already qualified candidates who met all the exclusion and selection criteria of the ESPD (Scotland).
+You may use Part V of the ESPD (Scotland) when using PCS-T or the Word version of the ESPD (Scotland) to reduce the number of already qualified candidates who met all the exclusion and selection criteria of the ESPD (Scotland).

 Part V of the ESPD (Scotland) can only be used for restricted procedures, competitive procedures with negotiation, competitive dialogue procedures and innovation partnerships.
 It cannot be used in case of open procedures and competitive procedures without negotiation.
 Part V may be used if it is proportionate and relevant to the contract and it is specified in the Contract Notice.